American logistics in the Normandy campaign: Planning

 The logistical planners saw the campaign unfolding in three stages.
 In the first, an automatic supply system would be used, with materiel dispatched on a predetermined schedule.
 In the second stage, which would occur after a lodgment was secured and supply depots began functioning, the system would become semi-automatic, with items like ammunition shipped on the basis of status reports.
 In the third stage, which would occur when the major ports were opened and the supply system was functioning smoothly, all items would be sent on requisition.
 In the event, the war ended before the third stage was achieved.

 Since the first three months of supply shipments were determined in advance, and the first two weeks already loaded on ships, three expedients were prepared to cover unanticipated shortfalls.
 The first was codenamed the "Red Ball Express".
 Starting on D plus 3 (three days after D-Day), 100 MTON per day were set aside for emergency requests.
 Such shipments would be expedited.
 The second, codenamed "Greenlight", provided for 600 MTON of ammunition and engineer equipment to be substituted for scheduled shipments of engineer supplies.
 This would become available from D plus 14 onwards, and Greenlight supplies would take up to six days for delivery.
 Finally, supplies were packed with parachutes for aerial delivery to isolated units, and plans were made for the delivery of 6000 lb of supplies per day by air once airfields had been secured, with 48 hours warning.

 The Overlord plan called for the early capture of Cherbourg, and a rapid American advance to secure the Brittany ports and Quiberon Bay, which was to be developed as a port.
 Crucially, the logistical plan called for a one-month pause at the Seine River, which was expected to be reached by D plus 90, before continuing the advance to the German border.
 The expectation of an advance at a prescribed rate, while necessary for planning purposes, built inflexibility into a logistics plan that already had little margin for error.
 Staff studies confirmed that Overlord could be supported if everything went according to plan.
-No one expected that it would.